Muhammad & the Darkness: How Islam was Founded

 The Christian View of Muhammad

 In retrospection of Muhammad’s life, we can see that Muhammad became progressively more immoral, violent, and religiously dogmatic by the time of his death.
 What started out as a poor and innocent camel herder, in the end, had become a rich and powerful nefarious warlord.
-Although Muhammad is venerated in Islam as a holy prophet, in Christianity Muhammad was undoubtedly a false prophet.
+Although Muhammad is venerated in Islam as a "holy prophet", Christianity understands, without doubt, that Muhammad was certainly a false prophet.

 Muhammad lived a somewhat normal and innocent life prior to his religious experiences beginning at the age of 40.
 We can be certain that whatever Muhammad encountered at that cave in Hira, it drastically changed his life forever and as such the identity of this being is important for evaluating his life.
 Islam would claim this spirit was truly the angel Gabriel on account that it appeared as an angel, claimed to be Gabriel, disappeared when Muhammad’s wife uncovered herself, and even discouraged Muhammad from killing himself.

 These details are quite unconvincing that it was an angel, however, in light of how the spirit oppressed him severely, “pressing” upon him with such force he thought he would die, and leaving him so mentally scarred.
 Even Muhammad himself expressed many times that he believed it was a demon and attempted to commit suicide several times afterwards due to how it had affected him.
 Muhammad himself would not have been convinced it was not a demon if it was not for his comforting wives.
+The Qur'an and Islamic commentaries do not deny in the least that the spirit Muhammad spoke to was originally thought to be a demon, which indeed it was.
 Finally, the physical symptoms that Muhammad exhibited during his "revelations" do not resemble the reaction of any biblical prophet during prayer.
-Sweating, heavy breathing, and flushing of the skin, are more fitting for signs of demonic oppression if not simply signs of experiencing a heat stroke.
+Sweating, heavy breathing, and flushing of the skin, are more fitting for signs of demonic oppression, if not simply signs of experiencing a heat stroke.

 In light of the evidence, Muhammad was clearly interacting with a demon all along and not an angel.
 As such, whatever “revelations” the demon was giving him were not designed to lead people to biblical truth and worship of the true God since that would be counterproductive to Satan’s purposes.
 Although Muhammad taught Abrahamic monotheism, this does not mean that he really worshipped and served the same God as Christians and Jews.

 Among other reasons, Muhammad’s theology is the primary reason for identifying him as a false prophet in the Christian lens.
 Since Allah is identified among one of the pagan gods from the Meccan Ka’aba, Muhammad had borrowed the name “Allah” from the pagan pantheon for the name of his god.
+Although the word "Allah" has etymologically evolved to now simply be the Arabic word for 'god', originally it was indeed the name of the pagan moon god.
 As explained earlier, Muhammad’s teachings closely resemble rehashed Talmudic and Gnostic Bible stories and contain irreconcilable variances with the biblical accounts.
-As such, we can conclude that most of Muhammad’s teachings on theological history were clearly based on his loose encounters with Christians and Jews during his traveling career and not authentic revelation from God.
+As such, it is obvious that most of Muhammad’s teachings on theological history were clearly based on his loose encounters with Christians and Jews during his traveling career and not based on authentic revelation from God.
+He clearly had a poor understanding of Jewish and Christian theology which, when intermixed with his own beliefs, resulted in the creation of his own false religion that he would spread through means of violence.

 The Meccans were quite tolerant of Muhammad’s preaching at first and it was Muhammad who decided to launch war against them.
 After the conquering of Mecca, Muhammad unnecessarily continued to conquer and kill hundreds.
 Many were forced to convert or die which reveals how Muhammad had become increasingly more violent and dogmatic towards the end of his life.
 Claiming a fifth, and on one instance all, of the spoils of war and taking any woman he desired (married or unmarried) are a clear indication that Muhammad had a lust for material wealth and sexual gratification and used war as means to gain whatever he wanted.

 The fact that Muhammad married a little girl (Aisha), having sexual relations with her once she was 9-years-old, is nothing short of a moral abomination.
 In combination of forcing women to divorce their husbands so he can marry them, and raping any female captive of his choosing alongside his Muslim followers, indicates he was a very sexually perverse man.
-In all of these instances, it seems that Muhammad used convenient “revelations” as a means to justify his selfish actions.
+In all of these instances, it seems that Muhammad used convenient “revelations” as a means to justify his indulgence in his perverted lusts.

 In conclusion, Muhammad’s life serves as an example of what can happen when a person, even if well-meaning, is influenced and guided by a demonic entity.
-A fair evaluation of his moral deeds reveal that Muhammad was unnecessarily violent in his military campaigns, sexually perverse, guilty of pedophilia (child-wife Aisha), and greedy.
-In combination with his unbiblical theology and teachings, Muhammad is a perfect example of a false prophet.
+His new and unbiblical theology was clearly the combination of communion with a demon, faulty memory of Judeo-Christian beliefs, and his own false teachings created as he pleased.
+A fair and factual evaluation of his moral deeds reveal that Muhammad was suicidal, unstable, unnecessarily violent in his military campaigns, sexually perverse, guilty of pedophilia (child-wife Aisha), and greedy.
+In combination with his unbiblical theology and teachings, Muhammad is the ultimate historical example of a demonized false prophet.

 [i] Ahmad Moussalli, Gordon Newby, and Ahmad Moussalli, "Muhammad," Oxford Islamic Studies Online, http://www.oxfordislamicstudies.com/article/opr/t236/e0550 (January 5, 2016).